 6 Standout Industries in London, Ontario

 London's economy is heavily rooted in healthcare and other life sciences.
-There are more than 21,000 citizens employed in the private sector, hospitals, and research facilities in the area.
-London proudly hosts major healthcare firms such as The Canadian Surgical Technologies and Advanced Robotics Centre, Lawson Health Research Institute, and The London Regional Cancer Program.
-With such a large healthcare footprint in the area, colleges in London have responded to the need for employees with a variety of programs that prepare tomorrow's healthcare professionals and researchers for rewarding careers.***
+More than 25,000 people in the area are employed by the industry's hospitals, research facilities, and private-sector companies.3 London proudly hosts exciting employers such as Canadian Surgical Technologies & Advanced Robotics, Lawson Health Research Institute, and the London Regional Cancer Program.
+With such a large footprint in this sector, the area's colleges have responded by offering a variety of programs that prepare tomorrow's healthcare professionals and researchers for rewarding careers.

-Situated between Toronto and Detroit, London is in just the right spot to benefit surrounding businesses.
-Many Canadian and international businesses choose London as their home, due to the combination of good quality-of-life and relatively low costs for doing business.
-Plus, its proximity to the US border and NAFTA trade "superhighways," means the opportunities for international business abound.
+Situated between Toronto and Detroit, London is in just the right spot to benefit surrounding organizations.
+Many Canadian and international companies choose London as their home because of the good quality of life and relatively low cost of doing business.

 5. Manufacturing and Agriculture

-Modern, technology-driven sectors may be taking a leading role in driving the London economy, but the region still depends heavily upon tried-and-true economic sectors such as agriculture and manufacturing.
-In many ways, it is the evolving needs of these industries that are driving the growth of new-age industries.
-London's food processing industry employs more than 6,000 people, while its manufacturing base employs roughly 30,000 people.***
+Modern, technology-driven sectors may be taking a leading role in driving the London economy, but the region still depends heavily upon tried-and-true sectors such as agriculture and manufacturing.
+In many ways, it is their own evolving needs that are driving the growth of newer industries.

-***London Economic Development Corporation, website last accessed September 26, 2017.
+3 London Economic Development Corporation, website last visited on January 2, 2020.

-**** Statistics Canada, "Employment by industry, annual," website last accessed on July 17, 2018.
+4 Statistics Canada, "Employment by industry, annual," website last visited on January 2, 2020.